-In our day and age, much must be endured to reach the last people/language groups, and many have had to pay a high price.
+In our day and age, the price is high and much we must endure to reach the last people/language groups.
 In addition to the ones most commonly thought of, I would submit that the painful, humbling, years-long endeavor of learning two languages is one of those trials that must be endured.
 Gone are the days when a widely held language would suffice to reach an unreached people group.
-This was not the case all the way up through the twentieth century, but it is a reality for all living in the year 2019.
+This was not always the case, but it is a reality for all living in the year 2019.

-At Radius, each one of our students is being prepared to learn two languages to full fluency.
-Not because learning a language is so interesting or exciting, but because communicating the gospel clearly is so vitally important!
+At Radius, each one of our students is preparing to learn two languages to full fluency.
+Not because learning a language is so interesting or exciting, but because fulfilling the great commission and communicating the gospel clearly is so vitally important!
 One language is well within the grasp of most people heading overseas.
 Two languages will take some serious effort, discipline . . . and pain.
 That recalibration of goals and expectations is crucial if the gospel ambassador aims to reach that minority people group, see believers in the gospel of Jesus (by God’s grace), and plant a lasting New Testament church.

 These minority language groups make up the last 3,120 languages that still have no disciples, no copy of the written Word of God, and no church among them.
 The first language will get the gospel ambassador into the country and, many times, establish a platform to work from.
 But, that cannot be the ending point.
 As Kevin DeYoung says in reference to “nations” in Matthew 28:19, “As is widely known this is the word not for political nation-states but for people groups.
 Jesus envisions worshipers and followers present among every cultural-linguistic group on the planet.”

-We must persevere and pay the price to learn the languages of the minority people groups that still live in darkness.
+We must persevere and pay the price to learn the languages of minority people groups that still live in darkness.
 The gateway language is crucial, but it is not the end goal.
-The gospel in every tongue tribe and nation is the goal.
+The fulfillment of the great commission and the gospel in every tongue tribe and nation is the goal.